 - 1. Permanent, single sort, year-round recycling drop-off locations - 2.
-Disposal expenses specific to community clean up events or road cleanup activities such as wages to workers and hauling/disposal expense for trash or material collected and used as a fuel such as tires and used oil - 3.
+Disposal expenses for community clean up events or road cleanup activities where specific items are not directed to recycling or reuse - 3.
 Expenses for non-waste abatement, such as energy or ground water - 4.
 Ongoing recycling or garbage service fees (collection, processing, transportation) - 5.
 Costs for office equipment and supplies - 6.
 Street sweeping expenses - 7.
 Beautification projects or rain gardens - 8.
 Lobbying and legal expenses - 9.
 Food or refreshments - 10.
 Funding currently budgeted or being provided by applicant

 VI.
-List of Standard Recyclable Materials to Be Collected Curbside for Single Sort Collection
+Standard List of Residential Curbside Recyclables to Be Collected Curbside for Single Sort Collection

 PHE created the list of standard recyclable materials to be collected curbside after researching current materials collected curbside by haulers as well as the availability of viable end markets for those materials.
 This list covers only the minimum materials recommended for residential curbside collection.
 A municipality may require the collection of additional recyclable materials.
 A municipality may choose how to enforce such as through ordinance or hauler licensing.
-At a minimum, the following materials must be included in the municipality's curbside program:
+The Standard List of Residential Curbside recyclables can be found at the link below.